Zazsona/Jara-Modules/Utility/MinecraftChatLink/README.md

 3. Set the Minecraft server IP and the Text Channel when prompted

 **Minecraft:**
-1. Place the plugin in the /plugins folder
+1. Make port 25599 public
-2. Run the JaraChatLink command
+2. Place the plugin in the /plugins/ folder
-3. Set the Bot ID
+3. Run the JaraChatLink command

-Getting the Bot ID:
+4. Set the ChatLink ID

-1. Enable Developer Mode in Discord (Settings > Appearance > Developer Mode)
+Getting the ChatLink ID:
-2. Right click on the bot user and copy ID.
+1. In Discord, use `/MinecraftChatLink UUID`